-“Can we not go beyond the loose family relationships we now have as institutions, and re-imagine and re-organize ourselves so that, in this globalized world, we can more effectively realize the universality which has always been part of Ignatius’ vision of the Society?”
-“If each university, working by itself as a proyecto social [social project], is able to accomplish so much good in society, how much more can we increase the scope of our service to the world if all the Jesuit institutions of higher education become, as it were, a single global proyecto social”?
+“Can we not go beyond the loose family relationships we now have as institutions, and re-imagine and re-organise ourselves so that, in this globalised world, we can more effectively realise the universality which has always been part of Ignatius’ vision of the Society?
+If each university, working by itself as a proyecto social [social project], is able to accomplish so much good in society, how much more can we increase the scope of our service to the world if all the Jesuit institutions of higher education become, as it were, a single global proyecto social?”

-JWL Believes that tertiary learning and the formation of a global community of learners addresses the root causes of poverty, isolation, despair, conflict and displacement in order to build a more peaceful and humane world.
+JWL believes that tertiary learning and the formation of a global community of learners addresses the root causes of poverty, isolation, despair, conflict and displacement in order to build a more peaceful and humane world.
 JWL knows education fosters hope.

-JWL’s motto seeks to foster a community of global learners committed to “Learning Together to Transform the World”.
-JWL’s cornerstones focus on four key concepts: global thinking, strategic partnerships, Ignatian experience and “best” for the “least” at moderate costs.
+JWL seeks to foster a global community of learners committed to its motto - Learning Together to Transform the World.
+Our cornerstones focus on four key concepts: global thinking, strategic partnerships, Ignatian experience and 'best' for the 'least' at moderate costs.